 This species of bacteria is in the same class of microbes as Lactobacillus, so some genes are common between the two species.

 Spores of Bacillus bacteria are regularly consumed by animals and humans inadvertently through their foods and drinks and in some fermented foods.
-There is some concern that although Bacillus spores may be regularly consumed accidentally, intentionally taking billions of them everyday as probiotics floods the intestines and may lead to an unnatural state in the intestines since they are not resident bacteria.
+There is some concern that although these spores may be regularly consumed accidentally, intentionally taking billions of them everyday as probiotics floods the intestines and may lead to an unnatural state in the intestines since they are not resident bacteria.

 Although many effects of this genus of bacteria is not only species-dependent, but also strain-dependent, one important commonality among the bacteria in this genus is that they can stimulate the immune system.
 This may be good or bad, depending on the circumstances.